filip26/linked-tree/doc/LTF.md

 A definition is a straightforward key-value mapping that represents a vocabulary in its simplest form-just the term and its definition, expressed as an absolute URI.

-A JSON-LD document can be converted to Linked Tree Format (LTF) in a compacted form using a set of existing dictionaries and mapping rules.
+A JSON-LD document can be converted to Linked Tree Format (LTF) using a set of existing dictionaries and mapping rules.
 And vice versa, LTF can be converted into JSON-LD with an appropriate context or a set of contexts.
 The conversions are performed through the JSON-LD expanded form, to which both formats can be transformed.

 ### JSON Representations of Typed Value Nodes